ucrkarthik/insurance-ml-docker/README.md

 This image just installs FastAPI and has the documentation specifically targeted at FastAPI.

 ## Quick Start
-### Build your Image
+### Build the Image

 * Go to your project directory.
-* You should now have a directory structure like:
+* The directory structure should like as follows:

 ```
 .